spellshape/cli/docs/versioned_docs/version-v0.25.2/kb/03-config.md

 ## host

-Configuration of host names and ports for processes started by Ignite CLI.
+Configuration of host names and ports for processes started by Spellshape CLI.
 Port numbers can't exceed 65536.

 **host example**